This page provides relevant information for authors.

 - The main author should register and submit the manuscript via the provided form including the information:

-- A link to the manuscript draft in the required style.
+- A link to the manuscript draft in one of the required styles.

 - A link to a GitHub repository with the reproducible analysis workflow and optionally, the scripts to repeat the experiments.